-50+ Social Sharing Sites That Boost SEO & Drive Traffic
+130 Social Sharing Sites That Boost SEO & Drive Traffic

 Granted, not many businesses publish scientific material as part of their marketing strategy.

-But, for those that do, BibSonomy is a premier social bookmarking site for businesses and academic types to collect, share and collaborate with the most recent, highly relevant research-based material.
+But, for those that do, BibSonomy is a premier social bookmarking site for businesses and academic types to collect, share, and collaborate with the most recent, highly relevant research-based material.

 19. Pearltrees

-There’s a simplicity to Pearltrees that makes it a favorite among internet browsers that love to create collections of their favorite things.
+There’s a simplicity to Pearltrees that makes it a favorite among users who love to create collections of their favorite things.

 Pearltrees offers functionality and a platform that makes it easy to share and gather new content.